-The pension reserve held within restricted funds was in held at a £nil balance (2022: £113,000 deficit) at 31 August 2023.
+The pension reserve held within restricted funds was £nil balance (2023: £nil) at 1 January 2024.
 The valuation of the local government pension scheme at 31 August 2023 was a net asset position of £152,000.
-The net asset has not been recognised on the basis this it isn't expected to be recoverable, see note 2 for further details.
+The net asset was not recognised on the basis this it is not expected to be recoverable, see note 2 for further details.